SCHUMER, GILLIBRAND, TONKO URGE HUD SEC TO ACCEPT AMSTERDAM HOUSING AUTHORITY'S GRANT APP AFTER TECHNICAL GLITCH BY FEDS TOSSED OUT APPLICATION

 AHA Was In Line to Receive Critical Grant, But HUD Changed Grant Deadline without Notifying Applicants AHA Maintains Over 600 Units of Affordable Housing, Serving Some 45 Elderly and Working Families Losing Annual Grant Would Devastate AHA, Deprive Residents of Critical Job Services

-Today, U.S. Senators Charles E. Schumer, Kirsten Gillibrand and Congressman Paul Tonko announced that they have sent a personal letter to the Secretary of the (HUD), Shaun Donavan, urging him to reexamine the Amsterdam Housing Authority's (AHA) grant application.
+Today, U.S. Senators Charles E. Schumer, Kirsten Gillibrand and Congressman Paul Tonko announced that they have sent a personal letter to the Secretary of the Department of Housing and Urban Development (HUD), Shaun Donavan, urging him to reexamine the Amsterdam Housing Authority's (AHA) grant application.
 AHA's grant application was denied based on a technicality after HUD mistakenly sent applicants the wrong due date and failed to properly notify applicants of the new date.
 The loss of this grant, which the AHA has received annually, would deliver a devastating blow to residents by turning off access to key community jobs program that helps residents find and maintain gainful employment.

 "Here we've got a situation where the federal government is penalizing residents for a mistake that some bureaucrats made," Schumer said.
 "The Amsterdam community has used these funds to help residents find jobs and become financially sound.
 It is unthinkable that HUD would deny AHA's application at a time when this critical resource is needed most because the agency couldn't manage to put the right date on their application."

 "The Amsterdam community should not be penalized by this type of administrative mistake.
 These federal dollars are too important," Senator Gillibrand said.
 "During these tough economic times, when thousands of New Yorkers are concerned about affordable housing, these federal resources would help families get back on their feet.
 This program can make all the difference in our community."